The information on the Bankia website is accessible to everyone, including people who suffer from all sorts of disabilities.

 - Intermediate level (AA) conformance with the W3C's (World Wide Web Consortium) WCAG (Web Content Accessibility Guidelines) Standard.
-Accessible Content guidelines in Website 2.0.
+Web Content Accessibility Guidelines 2.0.

-- The presentation is based on the Recommendation of the W3C on the Style sheets in Cascade, version CSS3, since former work experience programs necessary to are avoided the control of the design (as a Las Tablas), and that they went to the detriment of certain uses of the documents, by web browsers aimed at people with some sensory limitations.
+- The presentation is based on the recommendations of the W3C regarding Cascading Style Sheets, version CSS3.
+This avoids previously-employed practices necessary to control the design (such as tables), which made certain uses of the documents more difficult, in web browsers intended for people with sensory limitations.

-- The recommended standard has been used in employment of code HTML5, benefiting from new updates that includes this version, such as a more semantic tagging, flexible syntax, new labels that provide the understanding of forms.
+- The recommended standard for HTML5 code has been employed, allowing us to benefit from the new updates included in this version, such as more semantic tagging, flexible syntax, and new labels that make it easier for users to understand forms.